pc-aide/AWS/02 AWS Certified Developer Associate/04 Storage/S3/Encryption.md

 * Amazon S3 does not store the encryption key you provide
 * **HTTPS must be used**
 * Encryption key must provided in HTTP headers, for every HTTP headers, for every HTTP request made
+* Available with AWS CLIR or AWS SDK

 ### Diagram
 [<img src="https://i.imgur.com/sK8CbHK.png">](https://i.imgur.com/sK8CbHK.png)